Resolving Conflict

 Striving to understand the underlying interests and needs of the parties involved is a crucial step in resolving conflicts effectively.
 This approach allows for a deeper understanding of the perspectives and motivations driving the discord.
 By identifying the root causes of the conflict, whether they stem from differing values, miscommunication, or unmet expectations, it becomes easier to address the fundamental issues at play.
 This understanding lays the foundation for finding sustainable solutions that not only resolve the immediate conflict but also prevent similar issues from arising in the future.
 Understanding the intricacies of the situation at hand can lead to more empathetic and comprehensive resolutions, fostering stronger relationships and promoting a more harmonious environment for all parties involved.

-We are so cued in to our own subjective reality that we forget it is only a perspective of reality.
-Understanding requires stepping away from our own perception in order to gain understanding from a different angle.
+We are so cued in to our own subjective reality that we forget it is a narrow perspective.
+Understanding requires stepping away from this perception in order to gain understanding from a different angle.

 In complex conflicts, enlisting the help of a neutral third party can be immensely beneficial.
 A skilled mediator can facilitate productive discussions, guide the negotiation process, and help the parties involved explore new perspectives.
 When tensions run high and communication seems at an impasse, a mediator’s ability to navigate and diffuse difficult situations can make all the difference.
 By creating a safe space for dialogue and encouraging empathy and understanding, a mediator can help the conflicting parties move towards resolution.